pc3p0/time_cost/README.md

-# Money Time
+# Time Cost
-The value of your time...based on your income.
+Those seemingly insignificant purchases may be costing you more than you think.